Are you thinking about getting a pet iguana? Our Franklin vets discuss what you need to know before bringing home your new green or blue iguana pet.

 Behavior and Temperament

 One of the most popular pet lizards in North America is the iguana.
 Owners should know that they do require a significant time commitment and a high level of care.
-They have severe feeding and housing requirements and can grow to be fairly large and extremely powerful.
+They have specific feeding and housing requirements and can grow to be fairly large and extremely powerful.
 They can also be tough to tame and may grow hostile if not handled regularly.

 Pet iguanas must be picked up and held regularly for them to learn to trust you and feel at ease in their surroundings.
 This can be difficult because they frequently find human interaction odd and may oppose it.
 As a result, you must handle your iguana with caution and compassion.